-Opening an Estonian bank account is not difficult, especially if you have an e-residency card.
-Estonian banks offer high security, along with internet banking solutions and other services that make your life easier.
+Opening an Estonian business account is not difficult, especially if you have an e-residency card.
+Estonian institutions offer high security, along with internet financial solutions and other services that make your life easier.
 The best thing about an e-residency card is that it's free of charge and it takes just a few minutes to get one.

 If you are an entrepreneur, one of the main challenges you will face is finding a way to manage your business from anywhere in the world.
 In this era of technology, online solutions are getting more popular every day around the world.
 Starting a virtual office service makes it easy to manage your business from anywhere in Estonia as long as you have internet access.